 For Stovall and the large number of real estate agents moving towards virtual tours, the increased benefits of adding visual-based content has made the virtual tour more than just a momentary fad.
 The massive increase in site viewership, improved online listing aesthetic, and overall usefulness of the home virtual tour have all made it a huge advantage for tech-savvy listing agents — leaving those who haven’t caught onto the wave far, far behind.

-Virtual tours sell houses for top real estate who know how to use them.
+Virtual tours sell houses for top real estate agents who know how to use them.
 And it looks like, at least for now, they’re here to stay.

 Article Image Source: (Breadmaker / Shutterstock)